theolebeau/thlb_website/content/talks/mmUniverse_2023/index.md

 #  postcode: '94305'
 #  country: United States

-#summary:
-abstract: 'An accurate mass calibration of galaxy clusters is a crucial step towards precise constraints on the cosmological parameters σ8 and Ωm from clusters.
+summary: 'An accurate mass calibration of galaxy clusters is a crucial step towards precise constraints on the cosmological parameters σ8 and Ωm from clusters.
 In the millimeter, via the Sunyaev- Zel’dovich (SZ) effect, and X-rays domains, cluster masses can be estimated assuming hydro- static equilibrium, but several physical and observational effects can alter this calculation.
 One